koursaros-ai/MSMarco-bio/README.md

 This repo includes code to generate a subset of **75,000 labeled MS Marco queries related to health and biology**, but it could easily be adapted for any specific domain.

-Clone repo and then run:
+To build the dataset, clone repo and then run:

 `pip install -r requirements.txt`

+Or download it here.

+Examples of queries in the subset:
+- what normal blood pressure by age?
+- what is your mandible?
+- what part is the sigmoid colon?

 Baseline Results for BioMARCO
 --